-Detroit Land Bank Authority: During the fourth quarter, the City worked with the Detroit Land Bank (DLBA) to initiate due diligence activities for 41 properties identified by the City on the Wayne County property tax foreclosure list in the NSP3 target areas.
-DLBA, as a subrecipient to the City, was awarded \$2.9M to purchase and secure these foreclosed properties and complete the relevant due diligence actions.
-Because fewer tax-foreclosed properties have been identified than projected, it appears that actual costs may be less, allowing for some funds to be reallocated in the next quarter.
-During this period, the City authorized the DLBA to conduct environmental review, valuation, research the existence of tenant protections issues, and carry out assessments for lead and asbestos abatement on all of properties identified for acquisition from Wayne County.
-DLBA will purchase the properties that successfully complete this phase of due diligence.
-DLBA will then proceed to conduct pre-construction energy audits, order surveys and title reports, and install security systems.
-Unless feasibility has been rejected following these steps, DLBA will transfer the properties to City qualified developers approved through the afore-mentioned procurement process.
-The activities accomplished during the fourth quarter allowed the City to eliminate 11 properties and continue to work with DLBA on the next steps for acquiring the remaining 30 properties.
-Once the DLBA purchases the properties, it will convey them directly to the developers while the City simultaneously will execute development agreements with the developers.
-Acquisition and transfer of the properties should occur during the first and second quarters of 2013.
+During the first quarter, the City worked with the Detroit Land Bank Authority (DLBA) to complete the acquisition of 30 single-family and duplex properties identified by the City on the Wayne County property tax foreclosure list in the NSP3 areas.
+DLBA successfully closed on the acquisition of all 30 properties.
+Originally 41 properties had been identified, but the City and DLBA elected not to purchase 11 of them due to deterioration in their physical condition, occupancy of units and demolition of several of the structures.
+DLBA, as a subrecipient to the City, was provided with \$2.9M to purchase and secure these foreclosed properties and complete the relevant due diligence actions.
+Because fewer tax-foreclosed properties have been identified than projected, it appears that actual costs may be less, allowing for some funds to be reallocated in the second quarter.
+Prior to the purchase of the tax foreclosed properties, DLBA conducted environmental review, valuation, researched the existence of tenant protections issues, and carried out assessments for lead and asbestos abatement.
+Following the acquisition, DLBA has proceeded to conduct pre-construction energy audits, order surveys and title reports, and install security systems.
+Unless feasibility has been rejected following these steps, DLBA will transfer the properties to City qualified developers approved through the RFP and RFQ procurement process.
+Acquisition and transfer of properties should occur during the second and third quarters of 2013.